spsforks/QB64-Wiki/UNLOCK.md

-This statement opens access to parts or all of a file to other programs and network users.
+The UNLOCK statement opens access to parts or all of a file to other programs and network users.

 ## Syntax